Active Field - The field where the flashing cursor is located or an information field that is highlighted. See Field.

-Permanent Tag - Used to track assets in the Fixed Assets module of the Banner Finance System.
+Permanent Tag - Used to track assets in the Fixed Assets module of the Aurora Administrative Forms system.

-Previous Section - The previous information area that has at least one enterable field.
+Previous Section - The previous area on a screen that has related information or enterable fields.

 Query - A command that looks at the data in the database to supply the answer to a question.
 Queries use SQL (Structured Query Language), which is an English-like set of commands for defining database objects.

 Query Page - A screen used only to view information.
 For example, to view a list of journal vouchers that are incomplete.
 Query Pages are identified by the letter “I” in the 3rd character of the page acronym.

 Radio button - A small circle used to select one of several options in a group.
 You can choose only one radio button in a group; click the radio button to select it.
 When you click a radio button, the previously selected button is cleared and a small circle fills the newly selected button.